Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ## Concepts & Invariants

 -   **Playlist:** static scan of server directory.
 Not shown in UI.
 -   **Queue:** ordering of playlist; current item highlighted.
-When a song finishes, it's appended to the end (circulation).
+It is a circular queue.
+When a song finishes, it's appended to the end.
 -   **Event Topology:** all mutating actions increment `eventCount`.
     Clients must include `eventCount` with every command; server rejects mismatches.